 - Grade details are below.
 But mostly, you need to do the postings and quizzes weekly, the midterm and the final.
 Along the way there are a few points to earn working your way through the Logic Cafe and by viewing the Online Lectures.

 Homework is essential as a study tool for the exams (65% of the course grade!) though most of the homework is itself ungraded.
 The only graded part is found in the postings.
 Start a discussion thread of your own and also Reply to at least one other person about his or her posting.
-So called Gold material is optional and beyond the call of duty unless you need the highest of grades.
+So called "Gold" material is optional and not a part of this class.

 (See Moodle Topic-by-Topic for updates and details)

 Important: Each topic is numbered below; we'll do one topic each week.

 - Assignments with Roman numerals are for the Logic Cafe chapter numbers; each is followed by a range of numbers for tutorials.